atom/git-utils/README.md

 repository = git.open('/Users/me/repos/node')
 ```

+The opened repository will have a `submodules` property that will be an object
+of paths mapped to submodule {Repository} objects.
+The path keys will be
+relative to the opened repository's working directory.

 ### Repository.checkoutHead(path)

 Restore the contents of a path in the working directory and index to the